-As part of the Master of Arts degree in Psychology with an Emphasis in Marriage and Family Therapy, students are occasionally required to attend day-long workshops and/or adjunctive curriculum in addition to regular classes.
+As part of the Master of Arts degree in Psychology with an Emphasis in Marriage and Family Therapy, students are occasionally required to attend day-long workshops in addition to regular classes.
 These are held on days other than the students' regular class days.
 Advance information will be provided to students to allow for planning.

-The Master of Arts in Psychology with an Emphasis in Marriage and Family Therapy is designed to meet the California Board of Behavioral Sciences (BBS) educational requirements for licensure as a Marriage and Family Therapists (LMFT).
-Students wishing to pursue licensure as a Professional Clinical Counselor (LPCC) are required to take six units of additional coursework and work with their advisor to develop a modified academic plan to incorporate the additional coursework.
-Detailed information regarding the California requirements for licensure for LMFTs and/or LPCCs is available through the Board of Behavior Sciences (BBS) website, www.bbs.ca.gov.
-Students wishing to pursue licensure in another state should meet with the MFT Department Chair or his/her advisor to explore options for licensure outside of California.
-Program curriculum and experience hours are subject to change based on current state and national requirements.
+The Master of Arts in Psychology with an Emphasis in Marriage and Family Therapy is designed to meet the educational requirements of the California Board of Behavioral Sciences (BBS).
+Students interested in pursuing licensure as a Licensed Professional Clinical Counselor (LPCC) must meet all LPCC educational requirements, which includes additional coursework above the 60 unit MA.

+Students must meet with their academic advisor to modify their academic plans accordingly.
+Information regarding these standards is available through the Phillips Graduate University Marriage and Family Therapy department and the BBS website, www.bbs.ca.gov.
+Program curriculum and experience hours are subject to change without prior notice based on state and national educational requirements.